bearski/tt-ladder/README.md

 #### 29 May 2014

 An incorrect name or password at login no longer displays the password.
-Added the number of successful defenses of the top rung to the stats page.
+Added to the stats page the number of successful defenses of the top rung.

 #### 23 May 2014